Common ATV Injuries & How to Avoid Them

 ATV Riding Injuries

 Failing to ride within your limits and without the proper precautions can lead to serious injuries or even fatalities.
 When riding an ATV, the most vulnerable parts of the body to get injured are the extremities, namely your head, arms, legs, hands and feet.
-The torso, back, chest and abdomen are not safe from ATV riding injuries either, but let's start with the extremities.

 Arm and Leg Injuries

-Your arms and legs are easily injured when you're thrown off your ATV or when it tips over on you.
+Your arms and legs are easily injured when you're thrown off an ATV, or when it tips over on you.
 Injuries that may result from getting thrown off a quad include broken and fractured bones, dislocated joints, torn ligaments, ripped tendons, etc. Ankles and wrists are particularly susceptible to sprains and fractures, while knees and elbows are usually the first parts of the body to hit the ground and get injured.

 When an ATV comes to an abrupt halt during a collision, the rider's chest can be thrown into the handlebars.
 This could lead to painful bruising at best, or broken ribs at worst.
 A rider's back also risks injury if the quad tips or flips over, or ejects the rider off, which in a worst-case scenario can damage the spinal column and lead to paralysis.
 An injury to the torso can also damage internal organs, which leads to a whole new set of complications.